Plant Brainrot Simulator Mutations Guide

 Mutation fruits: which fruit gives which mutation?

-In Plant Brainrot Simulator, mutations are strongly tied to fruits.
-Each mutation fruit generally corresponds to a specific mutation type:
+Mutations are tied to fruits.
+Each mutation fruit generally corresponds to one mutation type:

 FruitMutation typeWhat it does (summary)